-WELL uses the insights received from its 'Voice of Customer' (VOC) programme to better understand the critical areas of concern for customers, and their perceptions of the service provided and to inform investment plans for the planning period.
-Examples of VOC inputs are surveys conducted with customers recently impacted by outages, community engagement events, and analysis of the feedback received from customers through WELL's various contact channels.
+WELL uses the insights received from its 'Voice of Customer' (VOC) programme to better understand the critical areas of concern for customers, their perceptions of the service provided, and to inform investment plans for the planning period.
+Examples of VOC inputs are responses to customers surveys and feedback received from customers at community engagement events, trade shows, and through WELL's various contact channels.

-In 2022, WELL engaged in a number of customer experience and community engagement initiatives, with some examples being:
+In 2023, WELL engaged in a number of customer experience and community engagement initiatives, with some examples being: